2blexn/TaskManagement/README.md

 6. **Add Validation**: Create validators in `Validators/`
 7. **Update Mappings**: Add AutoMapper profiles in `Mappings/`

-### Database Migrations
+### Database Setup

-The application uses Entity Framework Core migrations.
+The application uses Entity Framework Core with automatic database creation.
 The database will be automatically created when you first run the application.

+**Important**: The application uses `EnsureCreated()` which creates the database schema directly based on the current model.
+This approach bypasses migrations and creates the database from scratch each time.

-If you need to create or update migrations manually:
+If you need to work with migrations manually:

 ```bash
 # Add new migration